kaylee-k/urban-district-store/README.md

 ### 5. ProductDetail

-The `ProductDetail` page provides detailed information about a selected product, including size options, customer reviews, and the ability to add the product to the shopping cart.
+The `ProductDetail` page provides detailed information about a selected product, including size options, customer reviews, and the ability to add the product to the shopping bag.

 ### 6. ProtectedRoute